Asia Research Community

 The following steps will explain the procedure of the application process:

-Downloaded and fill in the writable application form from this site.
-Please read through the test guide (can also be downloaded from this site) before you start filling in the form.
+Please read through the test guide (can also be downloaded from this site) before you start registering.

 Pay the test fee to our account in Danske Bank (please refer to "Payment" in the menu for details).